Ashritagogula/nft-smart-contract/README.md

-# 📘 NftCollection — ERC-721 NFT Smart Contract (From Scratch)
+# 📘 NftCollection — ERC-721 NFT Smart Contract

 This repository contains a fully functioning ERC-721–style NFT smart contract implemented completely from scratch (no OpenZeppelin).
 It includes: